Caucus Roles: Spokesperson for Health, Labour, Gaelic Affairs, and the Public Service Commission.

 Tammy has a long history of community service.
 She has volunteered as a coach, parent volunteer and sat on the board of directors for the Coal Bowl Classic.
 Tammy has also volunteered with her local church, school groups, and as a canvasser for local charities.

-Caucus Roles: Spokesperson for Communities Culture and Heritage, the Film & Television Incentive Fund, Transportation and Infrastructure Renewal, and Community Services; NDP Caucus Chair.
+Caucus Roles: Spokesperson for Communities Culture and Heritage, the Film & Television Incentive Fund, Transportation and Infrastructure Renewal, Community Services, African Nova Scotian Affairs, and LGBTQ Affairs; NDP Caucus Chair.

 Bio: Susan Leblanc was elected as MLA for Dartmouth North on May 30, 2017.
 She cares deeply about the community of Dartmouth North, where she is raising her two young children with her partner.